ICGC-TCGA-PanCancer/pancancer-documentation/docs/run_bwa_with_decider.md

 ## Cloud-Specific Notes

-This section describes modifications needed on a per PanCancer cloud basis.
+This section describes modifications needed on a per PanCancer cloud basis:

+#### EBI

+On EBI for the decider we are using the branch: 'brian_experiment_with_old_decider'

+The following modifications have been made to workflwo_decider.pl:

+Changed 'my $workflow_version = "2.6.0";' to  'my $workflow_version = "2.6.2";'
+Commented out:   'next if ($match_workflow_version ne "" && $match_workflow_version ne $curr_workflow_version)'

+We are using Youxia-generator to generate cluster.json file for Amazon.

+The following commands are bing used to run BWA workflow 2.6.2 (from crontab)

+50 0,4,8,12,16,20 * * * java -jar youxia-generator/target/youxia-generator-*-jar-with-dependencies.jar --aws --json decider.conf --output /home/vagrant/git/brianDecider/public-workflows/decider-bwa-pancancer/cluster-ebi.json
+1 1,5,9,13,17,21 * * * bash /home/vagrant/git/brianDecider/public-workflows/decider-bwa-pancancer/runDecider.sh > /home/vagrant/decider.log 2>&1

 ### BioNimbus PDC